 Have you ever thought you just don’t ‘feel right’ or explained away your current feelings as ‘being hormonal’?
 Have you ever stopped to think what ‘being hormonal’ means?
 Hormones are vital to the functioning of all of your bodily systems.
 Hormones assist in regulating your metabolism, your response to stressful situations, your mental and emotional health and of course your ability to reproduce.

 The female reproductive system is reliant on the functioning of a number of hormones.
-These hormones are not limited to the reproductive hormones, however, there are 4 key hormones that regulate your menstrual cycle – the first place to start looking when considering falling pregnant and assessing your fertility.
+These hormones are not limited to the reproductive hormones, however, there are 4 key hormones that regulate your menstrual cycle – the first place to start looking when considering falling pregnant.

 What hormones drive your menstrual cycle?